vuejs/docs/src/api/options-lifecycle.md

 ## renderTriggered <sup class="vt-badge dev-only" />

 Called when a reactive dependency triggers the component's render effect to be re-run.

+**This hook is development-mode-only and not called during server-side rendering.**

 - **Type**